chadananda/ocean-site-content/README.md

 * ```npm run spider -- centenary```
 * ```npm run spider -- centenary biographies```

+There should be a VS Code launch profile for debugging any implemented collections.

 ### To scrape a single file:

 You can scrape a single file, as long as that file is within the output folder.
 To do so, simply pass the full path to the file as the argument to ```npm run spider -- ```.
 Again, note the spaces around the double dash.

 * ```npm run spider -- /path/to/file.json```

+There is also a VS Code launch profile ("Scrape current file") that will scrape whatever file is open in the editor.

 ### To debug: